 With transparency and trust being demanded now more than ever, how can we recognize, enjoy and celebrate all experiences in the most inclusive and accessible way possible?
 With video.

 The financial return on happy employees is no longer a debate in most organizations.
 Dedicated resources - like employee experience (EX) managers - are being given the sole responsibility of delivering the best experience possible for all employees.

 With an estimated 88% of organizations encouraging or mandating their employees to work from home due to COVID-19, the role of EX has been forced to reinvent the wheel in many workplaces.

-But before we rush to craft compelling copy, automate new emails, and inject more staff surveys into the mix, perhaps it’s time to take pause and reassess the framework in which we base our tactics on.
+But before we rush to craft compelling copy, automate new emails, and inject more staff surveys into the mix, perhaps it’s time to take a pause and reassess the framework on which we base our tactics.

 Mapping the employee experience framework